oh-its-jimjam/readat/README.md

 # readat
 `readat` is a Rust library for efficient file reading that is missing from Rust's standard library.
+It enables to perform file read operations on the same open file from multiple threads or processes without the operations interfering with one another's position.

 ## How to use it?